openSUSE/docker-containers-build/README.md

 This repository contains the openSUSE containers built for Docker.

-This repository is used by [Docker's stackbrew](https://github.com/docker/stackbrew) system to automatically release the official images on [Docker Hub](https://registry.hub.docker.com/).
+This repository is used by [docker-library](https://github.com/docker-library/official-images) to automatically release the official images on [Docker Hub](https://registry.hub.docker.com/).

 Source files for these images can be found inside of